saeedkouta/MultiCloudDevOpsProject/README.md

 This README file details the creation and use of openshift deployment.
 It includes comprehensive steps, configuration details, and screenshots of openshift deployment and service.

-### Step 2: Create ServiceAccount and give it role then Extract the token
+### Step 2: Create openshift ServiceAccount and give it role then Extract the token
 <img src="https://github.com/saeedkouta/MultiCloudDevOpsProject/assets/167209058/84c45259-c4a8-47a0-ac33-ffdc0154b75f" width="1000" >

 ### Step 3: Access to the SonarQube Container